dahliamalkhi/dahliamalkhi.github.io/_posts/2020-12-25-what-they-didnt-teach-you-in-streamlet.md

 ## Summary

 Streamlet is “absurdly simple", though perhaps too simple, as it leaves gaps for the reader to fill.
-This post underscored several gaps and indicates how related literatures solves them around message echoing, communication complexity, synchronization, latency, and the SMR service,
+This post underscores several gaps and indicates how related literatures solves them around message echoing, communication complexity, synchronization, latency, and the SMR service.